 Present at the Largest Ed-Tech Event in the Northwest!

 The NCCE Conference is an opportunity to showcase innovative instructional strategies and technology resources that have a positive impact on learning.
 Individuals representing all academic disciplines and levels in the educational system and all phases of technology education are welcome to submit proposals.
-As you consider potential topics, we anticipate an increase in professional development with an emphasis on remote learning and related topics.
+As you consider potential topics, we anticipate an increase in professional development with an emphasis on remote learning, student engagement, authentic assessment and related topics.

 Types of Presentations: